Black Prince's chevauchée of 1356: Heading north

 The main French army remained in Normandy.
 Despite it being clear Breteuil could be neither stormed nor starved, John felt unable to abandon its siege as this would undermine his prestige as a warrior-king.
 He declined to march against the Black Prince, declaring the garrison of Breteuil posed a more serious threat.
 At some point in August an unusually large belfry, or mobile siege tower, was pushed up to the walls of Breteuil and a large assault launched.
 The defenders set fire to the belfry and repulsed the attack.
 Sumption describes the French losses in this attack as "terrible" and the entire second siege as "a pointless endeavour".
 The historian Kenneth Fowler describes the siege as "magnificent but archaic".
 Eventually John had to give way to the pressure to do something to prevent the destruction being wrought in south-west France.
 Some time around 20 August he offered the garrison of Breteuil free passage to the Cotentin, a huge bribe, and permission to take their valuables and goods, which persuaded them to vacate the town.
 The French army promptly marched south, as all available forces were concentrated against the Black Prince.

 The Anglo-Gascons had been advancing in the general direction of Bourges, a large and well-fortified town where the Count of Poitiers had moved his army from Languedoc and was rallying regional French forces.
 Poitiers retreated as the Anglo-Gascons advanced on Bourges, and a division of the Black Prince's army tried and failed to take the town, then burnt the suburbs and continued north.
-This division reached Aubigny, 30 mi to the north, by 28 August, which was looted and razed.
+This division reached Aubigny, 30 mi to the north, by 28 August, and proceeded to loot and raze the town.
 Anglo-Gascon forces continued north, searching for a place where their army could cross the Loire.
 But it had been a wet summer, the river was flowing too fast and deep to be forded and the French had destroyed all bridges which they were not certain they could defend.
 Still on the 28th a large French scouting party was driven off near Aubigny with losses.
 From prisoners taken during this encounter the Black Prince learnt that the main French army was on the move and approaching Orléans and that John hoped to bring the Prince to battle near Tours.